URL-Decode

 JavaScript is a free scripting language that works on both the server and client sides.
 It is text-based and works with HTML and CSS to enhance code functionality and add interactive elements.
 In short, JS breathes life into static sites and makes them interactive.

-Most websites use JavaScript, and all modern web browsers support it without needing plugins.
+Most websites use JavaScript, and all modern web browsers support it without plugins.
 With a large community and a rapidly evolving ecosystem, it has a large user base.
 Indeed, a web developer today must be familiar with JavaScript to work on a web project.

 What is JavaScript?